-- (1) The Council must consist of the following 15 members - - (a) four persons appointed by the Minister, of whom - - (i) one person must be either the person in control of Social Welfare Services in the Ministry, or the person in control of Psychology Services in the Ministry, and who must be registered in terms of this Act; - (ii) one person must be a staff member who is either a social worker, a clinical psychologist, a counselling psychologist or an educational psychologist, and who has expertise and experience in primary health care matters to the satisfaction of the Minister; and - (iii) two persons must represent the public, and of whom - - (aa) one must be a legal practitioner having not less than ten years experience in the practising of law; and - (bb) one must be a person who, in the opinion of the Minister, is suitably qualified, having regard to the functions of the Council, to serve as a member of the Council, but who is not a registered person; - (b) one person designated by the Vice-Chancellor of the University of Namibia, which person must be involved with the tuition, education or training of persons who will qualify, on the completion of such tuition, education or training, for registration in terms of this Act; and - (c) ten persons elected in accordance with subsections (2), (3) and (4).
+- (1) The Council must consist of the following 10 members - - (a) four persons appointed by the Minister, of whom - - (i) subject to subsection (6)(a), one person must be the Head of Nursing Services in the Ministry, and who must be registered as a nurse and a midwife, or as a nurse and an accoucheur; - (ii) one person must be registered as a nurse and a midwife, or as a nurse and an accoucheur, and who has expertise and experience in primary health care matters; - (iii) two persons must represent the public, and of whom - - (aa) one must be a legal practitioner having not less than ten years experience in the field of law; and - (bb) one must be a person who, in the opinion of the Minister, is suitably qualified having regard to the functions of the Council, but who is not a registered person or an enrolled person; - (b) subject to subsection (6)(b), the Head of the Nursing Department of the University of Namibia; - (c) five persons elected in accordance with subsections (2), (3) and (4). - (2) The members of the Council referred to in paragraph (c) of subsection (1) must be - - (a) registered as nurses and as midwives, or as nurses and as accoucheurs; and - (b) elected by the registered nurses, the enrolled nurses, the registered midwives, the enrolled midwives, the registered accoucheurs, the enrolled accoucheurs and the nursing auxiliaries. - (3) No person is entitled to vote in an election referred to in subsection (2), unless that person - - (a) is a registered person or an enrolled person, subject to subsection (5) of section 23; - (b) is a Namibian citizen; and - (c) is resident in Namibia. - (4) The election of the members of the Council referred to in subsection (2) must be conducted in the prescribed manner and in accordance with the prescribed procedures.

-- (2) The members of the Council referred to in paragraph (c) of subsection (1) must be - - (a) five persons who must be social workers, and elected by the social workers and social auxiliary workers; and - (b) five persons, each of whom must be either a clinical psychologist, a counselling psychologist or an educational psychologist, and elected by the clinical psychologists, the counselling psychologists, the educational psychologists, the psychometrists and the psychotechnicians. - (3) No person is entitled to vote in an election referred to in subsection (2), unless that person - - (a) is a registered person, subject to subsection (5) of section 23; - (b) is a Namibian citizen; and - (c) is ordinarily resident in Namibia. - (4) The election of the members of the Council referred to in subsection (2) must be conducted in the prescribed manner and in accordance with the prescribed procedures. - (5) Notwithstanding subsection (4), the first election of the members of the Council after the commencement date must be conducted by the registrar or by a person designated in writing by him or her for such purpose. - (6) The expenses relating to the first election of members of the Council after the commencement date referred to in subsection (5) must be defrayed from moneys appropriated by Parliament for such purpose. - (7) If - - (a) neither the person in control of social work or the person in control of psychology in the Ministry, referred to in subsection (1)(a)(i), is a registered person, he or she may not be appointed as a member of the Council, but; - (b) the Vice-Chancellor of the University of Namibia referred to in subsection (1)(b) fails to designate a person as member of the Council in terms of that subsection; or - (c) the registered persons referred to in subsection (2) fail to elect a member or members, as the case may be, of the Council as contemplated in that subsection, the Minister may appoint in writing a registered person or registered persons who must be a social worker or social workers, a clinical psychologist, a counselling psychologist or an educational psychologist, or clinical psychologists, counselling psychologists or educational psychologists, and whom he or she regards as a suitable person or as suitable persons to serve on the Council as such a member or members, having regard to the functions of the Council.